People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.

 Or a specific color or size, or design.
 So try to watch and see if your cat is not using it because of size or color.

-Cat Will Be Unnecessarily Puffing Fur And Tail
+14. Constantly Puffing Fur And Tail

 Puffing of fur or tail is something that is normal in cats for many reasons, but what is not normal is when it is associated with an event.